 Domestic violence crosses all class, race, lifestyle, and religious lines.
 The only clear distinction is gender.
 Most victims of domestic violence are women, and most perpetrators of domestic violence are men.
 According to the National Institute of Justice, the Centers for Disease Control and Prevention, and the Bureau of Justice Statistics, women are at significantly greater risk of domestic violence than men.
+Approximately 1 in 4 women in the U.S. have experienced severe physical violence by an intimate partner at some point in their lifetime.
 Many academic leaders have identified domestic violence as a major criminal justice, health care, and social issue.

 Perpetrators of domestic violence (batterers) use a combination of the following tactics to gain and maintain dominance, power, and control over the victim.
-Batterers choose the circumstances of their violence, including the amount of injury inflicted by their acts.
+Batterers make a choice to use control tactics and violence, including when the violence occurs and the amount of injury inflicted by their acts.
 Batterers bear sole responsibility for their actions.

 Physical violence: Pushing; grabbing; shoving; restraining; kicking; spitting; biting; pulling hair; pinching; hitting; punching; slapping; strangling (choking); cutting; stabbing